Gremlin vs Oracle Logistics Cloud

 - What is this tool?

-- Oracle Logistics Cloud is a transportation management solution.
+- Oracle Logistics Cloud is a transportation management system designed for large enterprises to optimize and manage logistics operations.

 - How much does it cost?